seanox/virtual-environment/modules/README.md

     url:          # URL of the website where the version should be checked
     pattern:      # RegExp to check the version
 ```

+The module integration uses the following automations and assumptions:
+- If a module has already been integrated, it will be ignored when requested
+  again.
+This can happen due to dependencies.
+- If dependencies have been defined, they will be processed first.
+- If there is a _module_ directory, the content will be copied to the
+  destination directory after the download.
+- If there is an _install_ directory it will be copied to /Install/<Module>.

+The integration has a defined sequence:
+- Integration of dependencies
+- Downloading the program files
+- Copying files from the download directory to the destination directory
+- Copying additional files from the _module_ directory to the destination directory
+- Filling the placeholders in the files specified as _prepare_
+If steps are not present or not configured, they are skipped.